Guidebook/api-docs/source/v1/includes/_guides.md

 `POST https://builder.guidebook.com/open-api/v1/guides/21/publish/`

-A successful request to this endpoint will return a status code of `202 ACCEPTED`
+A successful request to this endpoint will return a status code of `202 ACCEPTED`.
+This endpoint has a rate limit of 2 requests per minute.

 To be successfully published, the guide must currently be on a paid plan and cannot be archived.
 Note that the act of publishing a Guide does not guarantee that it will appear in your space.
 Please see the documentation on `Spaces` and `SpaceGuideAssociations` for more information.